-• All attempts of outreach by staff will be documented in the banner system under SPACMNT

-• For any other updates on your submitted alert(s) please contact Lacey Koontz, Student Program Advisor at 304-434-8000 ext.
-9248 or lacey.koontz@easternwv.edu.
+All attempts of outreach by staff will be documented in the banner system under SPACMNT For any other updates on your submitted alert(s) please contact Eastern's Student Program Advisor at 304-434-8000 ext.
+9261 or VACANT.

 Please FAX or EMAIL me (monica.wilson@easternwv.edu) the students who are not participating, attending or logging into class.
 You may fax (304-434-7004) or scan and email your class list(s).